Sally Forth

 A lovely welcome from Leon & Elsa Strachan on their farm Nesshurst where again I was shown all over and fed and entertained royally.
 I forgot to get a pic of their beautiful big guest çottage on the banks of their dam.

-I must ID that interesting plant.
-Then I got to Harrismith to Pierre and Erika du Plessis to stay in their lovely home.
-I have been so spoiled by Erika, and Aletta and Paul, her two helpers.
 Yesterday I heard a scream from Aletta in the garden.
 I rushed out to find she’d been stung by a wasp jealously guarding his spider prey on the lawn!

 ~~oo0oo~~

-• * 250km as the vrou cries – or crow flies – a bit further if you insist on going ‘on the ground’
+* 250km as the vrou cries – or crow flies – a bit further if you insist on taking a meandering route and getting a bit lost ‘on the ground.’
+And BTW, people who say ‘on the ground’ – what are they on?

 Kosi Bay with a Boat

-Kosi Bay is a wonderful place and the campsites are superb.
+Kosi Bay is a special place and the campsites are superb.
 Good birding and great habitat.
-It’s an estuary system comprising of four lakes – Amanzimnyama (dark waters), Nhlange (reeds), Mpungwini and Makhawulani – the system is connected by meandering channels and fringed wetlands before it runs into the Indian Ocean via a shallow channel and estuary.
-Kosi is one of the most beautiful and pristine lake systems on the African coast.
-A boat excursion from Lake Nhlange to Lake Makhawulani is a scenic meander through the reed channels, offering an opportunity to snorkel along the mangrove banks,.
+It’s an estuary system comprising of four lakes – Amanzimnyama (dark waters), Nhlange (reeds), Mpungwini (?) and Makhawulani (boundary? haste?) – the system is connected by meandering channels and fringed wetlands before it runs into the Indian Ocean via a shallow channel and estuary.
+A boat excursion from Lake Nhlange to Lake Makhawulani is a scenic meander on open water and through reed channels.
+At the mouth you can snorkel among rocks and along the mangrove banks.
+The rocks are exposed or covered depending on the amount of sand present at the time.

-So if you want the full Kosi experience you ideally need a boat.
-Fortunately for us, on one of our three trips there in 2002 / 2003 good friend Greg Bennett lent us his boat.
+You can get to the mouth by 4X4, but if you want the full Kosi experience you really need a boat.
+Fortunately for us, on two of our three trips there in 2002 / 2003 good friend Greg Bennett lent us his rubber dinghy and Yamaha.
 The freedom this gave us, plus the knowledge of the area provided by a local guide made all the difference.

-– jessie in awe of Dad’s skill –
+– Jessie in awe of Dad’s skill –

 – to get to the mouth takes a boat ride and a walk . . .